mmilburn/codecrafters-git-python/README.md

 # About the Project
 This is a finished Python implementation for the ["Build Your Own Git" Challenge](https://codecrafters.io/challenges/git).
+This code implements functionality for all stages (and extensions) of the challenge as of 2025-02-13.

 ## What `git` Commands Are Implemented?
 - [x] `init`